Veterans Looking to Honor Fallen Veterans Need Your Help

 While they have the new plaques what they need now is names to put on them and they’re asking for the public to help.

 If you know of anyone from Monroe County who died during those service times the legion commander wants you to reach out.
-TBOW49@AOL.COM or 570-595-7145
+You can reach Bowditch at TBOW49@AOL.COM or 570-595-7145.